AmelMammar/TimedEventB/README.md

 <img width="400" height="400" alt="followB" src="https://github.com/user-attachments/assets/a8a35bfe-5d64-4c5f-8ee3-08eb4cb64ec5" />
 </p>

 Constraint _PrecededBy_ is similar to the constraint _FollowedBy_.
-A task _A_ must be preceded by a task _B_ means that it should exists an occurence of the task _B_  that started (or started and accomplished its execution) before begining each occurence of _A_.
+A task _A_ is preceded by a task _B_ means that it should exist an occurence of the task _B_  that started (or started and accomplished its execution) before begining each occurence of _A_.

   ## Contributors
   [Amel Mammar](amel.mammar@telecom-sudparis.eu), IP Paris/Télécom SudParis